-Christopher Steele, Global COO and North American President, Ivestment Consulting Associates (June/July 09)
+Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (June/July 09)

 Can We Develop It?